microbus-io/fabric/docs/structure/errors.md

 import "github.com/microbus-io/errors"

 err := errors.New("my error")
-err = errors.Newf("error in process %s", processName)
+// err is augmented with the stack trace of this line err = errors.Newf("error in process %s", processName)
+// err is augmented with the stack trace of this line
 ```

 Note how it seamlessly replaces the standard `import "errors"` with `import "github.com/microbus-io/errors"`.
 That is made possible because `github.com/microbus-io/errors` redefines all the constructs in `errors`.